-In order to efficiently administer this RFP for 2021 Replacement Generation Resources, the RFP event is structured by different modules: the "101-GENALL-2021-NDA" to be utilized as described in 1.4.1, "101-GENALL-2021-Market" for market Proposals and "101-GENALL-2021-EPC" for EPC Proposals.
+In order to efficiently administer this RFP for 2022 Generation Resources, the RFP event is structured by different modules: the "101-GENALL-NDA" to be utilized as described in 1.4.1, "101-GENALL-2022-Market" for market Proposals and "101-GENALL-2022-EPC" for EPC Proposals.
 The RFP event includes a description of the request, an outline of the solicitation process, relevant dates, contact information, and Proposal submission requirements.
-Access to the "101-GENALL-2021-Market" module will be granted to participants upon submittal of a fully executed non-disclosure agreement and access to the "101-GENALL-2021-EPC" will be granted to participants intending to submit an EPC Proposal and requesting such access via the Question & Answer ("Q&A") Board.
 All Proposals submitted in response to this RFP must be submitted by accessing the pertinent RFP's modules.